MSFT

 • Clothing and footwear – incorrect clothing and/or footwear could easily lead to sub-maximal efforts and therefore worthless data.

-It is critical that the coach understands the test is both valid and reliable before they include it within their testing battery.
-Any test that is lacks significant validity and/or reliability will produce worthless results that should not be used literally.
+It is critical the coach understands the test is both valid and reliable before they include it within their testing battery.
+Any test that lacks significant validity and/or reliability will produce worthless results that should not be used literally.
 Moreover, even a test with sufficient validity and reliability will still have some degree of error/inconsistency, but understanding how much is a crucial part of the data analysis.

-Though the multistage fitness test has previously been reported to be a valid and reliable test for predicting VO₂ max in children, adolescents (3, 4, 5, 6, 7, 8), and adults (3, 2, 9), recent research has criticised the previous methods used to calculate these findings (1).
+Though the Multistage Fitness Test has previously been reported to be a valid and reliable test for predicting VO₂ max in children, adolescents (3, 4, 5, 6, 7, 8), and adults (3, 2, 9), recent research has criticised the previous methods used to calculate these findings (1).

-Issues with the Multistage Fitness Test
+Are there any issues with the Multistage Fitness Test?

 Whilst the test itself is sufficiently reliable when performed correctly, it is however subject to several weaknesses.